kubernetes/website/docs/admin/kubeadm.md

 packages.

 Specify the `--cloud-provider` flag for the kubelet and set it to the cloud of your choice.
-If your cloudprovider requires a configuration file, create the file `/etc/kubernetes/cloud-config` on every node.
+If your cloud provider requires a configuration file, create the file `/etc/kubernetes/cloud-config` on every node.
 The exact format and content of that file depends on the requirements imposed by your cloud provider.
 If you use the `/etc/kubernetes/cloud-config` file, you must append it to the kubelet